MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 msg['source']       = <brokerUser>
 msg['from_cluster'] = cluster

-overriding any values present in the message.
+overriding any values present in the notification message.
 This setting should always be used when ingesting data from a user exchange.